 Gunhild plays the role of the attractive, slim, passionate figurehead of this new ‘plant-based’ movement, and it looks like she is having a great time doing it!

-Stordalen is also surprisingly enchanting when she talks about the mandate that they now have to overhaul nutritional and economic policies internationally in partnership with the United Nations.
+Stordalen is also surprisingly enchanting when she talks about the mandate they now have to overhaul nutritional and economic policies internationally in partnership with the United Nations.

 The nutrition lead for EAT is Harvard’s Walter Willett, who is well known for his anti-cholesterol, industrial agriculture-centric dietary approach driven by an aggressive avoidance of saturated fat in favour of unsaturated fats and ‘heart-healthy whole grains‘.

 It’s an enchanting and emotive narrative!
-You would feel like you’re doing something good for the planet and followed their advice.
+You would feel like you’re doing something good for the planet and follow their advice.

-However, if I were to put my conspiracy touting tinfoil hat on for a moment I would say that it is hard to separate climate science, from the animal activism, environmental sustainability, religious belief and epidemiological mumbo jumbo, from nutritional science from the commercial interests of the founding companies trying to win the hearts and minds of the consumers.
+However, if I were to put my conspiracy touting tinfoil hat on for a moment, I would say that it is hard to separate climate science, from animal activism, environmental sustainability, religious belief and epidemiological mumbo jumbo, from nutritional science from the commercial interests of the founding companies trying to win the hearts and minds of the consumers.